Sunday School Review: Basic Church History: Nicaea through the Middle Ages, Part 1

 Moreover, the early Christians' practice of worshiping Jesus as Lord and God challenged core Jewish beliefs about monotheism.
 This and many other differences led to social ostracism, excommunication from synagogues, and even physical persecution by Jewish leaders.

-Christianity's decisive break from Judaism came with the destruction of Jerusalem in AD 70.
-When the Roman armies sacked the city and destroyed the temple, Christians, perhaps remembering and heeding the prophetic warnings of Jesus Christ, largely escaped (cf. Matthew 24).
+Christianity's decisive break from Judaism came later, with the destruction of Jerusalem in AD 70.
+When the Roman armies sacked the city and destroyed its temple, Christians, perhaps remembering and heeding the prophetic warnings of Jesus Christ, largely escaped (cf. Matthew 24).
 Those Jews trapped in the besieged city suffered horribly and died.

 The ancient historian Josephus recounted the sudden and dreadful nature of this event, an account matching the Lord's warning years before.